[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 Gather all the USB-C cables in your room and run them through the tester

-You can easily see the performance by plugging the cable into this tester and charging it, so try charging a device that requires as much power as possible (a laptop would be better).
+You can easily determine the performance of this tester by plugging in a cable and charging a device.
+Try charging a device that requires as much power as possible (a laptop would be better).

 There's no point in using it for charging anymore